pragnae/FetchRecipeApp/README.md

 ```

 ## Unit Test Results
 Unit tests were conducted to validate the API fetching functionality.
+Additional UI tests have also been performed just ensure working of all modes(light, dark, landscape, potrait, switching), all 4 tests passed, results have not been included.

 ```
 Test Suite 'RecipeServiceTests' passed at 2025-03-13 00:42:58.717.